“What the Heck Bit Me When I Was Sleeping In My Bed?”

 This is the typical bullseye rash associated with Lyme disease.
 This kind of rash doesn’t always appear.

-If you do find a certain insect, there’s no need to put it in a jar and to take it to the emergency department.
-Take a good, clear picture with your smartphone or another camera to show them.
+If you do find a certain insect, there’s no need to put it in a jar and take it to the emergency department.
+Snap a good, clear picture with your smartphone or another camera to show them.

 Some areas have scorpions and spiders, too.
 Their bites can look like the others.
 Try to find the culprit.

 The good news is most bites aren’t a medical emergency.
 Eliminate the source of the bite.
-That means get rid of whatever their food source might be or their home.
+That means getting rid of whatever their food source might be or their home.

 Concerning the skin, the area should be washed, and a cold compress applied.